m3y54m/Embedded-Engineering-Roadmap/README.md

 ### Microcontrollers

+Microcontrollers are integrated circuits (ICs) that combine a microprocessor, memory, and input/output (I/O) peripherals on a single chip.
+They are designed for embedded applications, where they are used to control devices in a variety of industries, including automotive, industrial, consumer electronics, and healthcare.

+Some popular microcontroller families include AVR, PIC, STM32, MSP430, nRF, and ESP32.
+Choosing the right microcontroller involves assessing application requirements, processing power, memory needs, and input/output capabilities.
+Consider ease of use, cost, reliability, availability, and future expansion.

 - [What Is a Microcontroller?
 The Defining Characteristics and Architecture of a Common Component](https://www.allaboutcircuits.com/technical-articles/what-is-a-microcontroller-introduction-component-characteristics-component/)
 - [How to Choose the Right Microcontroller for Your Application ](https://www.allaboutcircuits.com/technical-articles/how-to-choose-the-right-microcontroller-for-your-application/)
 - [How to Read a Microcontroller Datasheet: Introduction and First Steps](https://www.allaboutcircuits.com/technical-articles/how-to-read-a-microcontroller-datasheet-introduction-and-first-steps2/)